-A collection on your credit report won’t last forever, but it helps if you can expedite getting rid of it.
-Here are four ways to remove a collection so that you can begin the credit repair process immediately.
+Collections on your credit report won’t last forever, but it helps if you can expedite getting rid of it.
+Here are three steps to removing collections so that you can begin getting your credit history back on track immediately.

 1. Identify Errors

 According to the Fair Credit Reporting Act, all the information contained in your credit report must be both accurate and complete.

 Anything else is legally required to be removed.
 That means your best shot for success in having a collection deleted is to scour your report for any type of error in the way it’s been documented.